 - Behave irresponsibly

 - Manipulate or lie to others

 - Maintain an inflated sense of self-importance

-In addition, a person diagnosed with antisocial personality disorder must experience his or her symptoms outside of the context of the hyper-aroused state called mania or the severe mental disorder called schizophrenia.
+In addition, a person diagnosed with antisocial personality disorder must experience their symptoms outside of the context of mania or schizophrenia.

 How Can Professional Treatment Help Antisocial Personality Disorder and Psychopathy?